Understanding and Scaling Collaborative Filtering Optimization from the Perspective of Matrix Rank: Preliminaries and Related Work

 \subsection{Optimization for Collaborative Filtering}

 Given we cannot directly factor $\mathbf{E}$, an approximate solution can be obtained by formulating a linear least squares objective with respect to the predicted matrix $\mathbf{\hat{E}} = \mathbf{UI}^\top$.
 This is formalized as ${L} = || \mathbf{E} - \mathbf{\hat{E}} ||_{F}$, where $L$ can be minimized by letting $\mathbf{\hat{E}}$ be the Singular Value Decomposition (SVD) of $\mathbf{E}$.
 In practice, due to matrix size and overfitting concerns, $L$ is solved through gradient descent.
-However, the properties of $\mathbf{U}$ and $\mathbf{I}$ learned through gradient descent have yet to be studied, making it unclear how different loss functions benefit CF. The loss functions consdered in this work are outlined with discussion on their trade-offs.
+However, the properties of $\mathbf{U}$ and $\mathbf{I}$ learned through gradient descent are often neglected, making it unclear how different loss functions benefit CF. The loss functions considered in this work are outlined below.